PerNilsson360/jstr/README.md

 ```
 forall x in X. x = 1
 ```
-This is equvivalent to the following (where ~ denotes not).
+This is equivalent to the following (where ~ denotes not).

 ```
 ~(exist x in X. x != 1)